garylirocks/quickrefs/sql-server.markdown

 ### `varchar` vs `nvarchar`

 `varchar` is stored as regular 8-bit data (1 byte per character) and `nvarchar` stores data at 2 bytes per character, so usually you should use `nvarchar` for Unicode text

+## Normalization

+- **First normal form**
+  - A primary key for each table (could be a composite key)
+  - No repeating groups (multiple columns for similar data)
+- **Second normal form**
+  - If a table has a composite key, other attributes must depend on the complete key, not just part of it
+- **Third normal form**
+  - All nonkey columns are nontransitively dependent on the primary key (a column shouldn't be dependent on another nonkey column)
+  - Typically the aim for most OLTP dbs

 ## Authorization